Alee24/PesaFlow/INSTALL.md

-# M-Pesa SaaS Platform - Installation Guide
+# PesaFlow - Installation Guide

 Welcome!
 This guide will help you install and configure the platform on your server.